uvicmakerlab/LongNowOfUlysses/English507/Portfolio/hansenPortfolio.md

 #####the text

 Joyce critic Karen R. Lawrence likens the translations of *Ulysses* to the motif of metempsychosis (the transmigration of souls) which pervades *Ulysses*, characterizing the translation process as carrying texts "metempsychotically across cultural, linguistic, national, and gender divides" (1).
 By highlighting the various translations and adaptations of *Ulysses* since its publication in 1922 -- what Patrick O'Neill calls the "macrotext" (10) -- my project visualizes the continuation of that motif beyond the novel and into the "long now."
-Moreover, by including digital adaptations -- such as **Ulysses** SEEN, recent Twitter adaptations (Twitterature), and Alicia Hubka's satellite project -- my project represents the transmigration of *Ulysses* to new media forms.
+Moreover, by including digital adaptations -- such as *ULYSSES* SEEN, recent Twitter adaptations (Twitterature), and Alicia Hubka's satellite project -- my project represents the transmigration of *Ulysses* to new media forms.

 #####the exhibit